GitHub Agentic Workflows

 The auth.type: github-oidc field is only valid on HTTP servers.
 The MCP server is responsible for validating the token; the gateway acts as a token forwarder.
 See MCP Gateway — Upstream Authentication for full specification details.

-Reference MCP servers from the GitHub MCP registry (the registry field provides metadata for tooling):
+Reference MCP servers from the GitHub MCP registry (the registry field provides metadata for tooling and is not enforced by gh-aw):

 mcp-servers: